Las Vegas Super Bowl Parties 2023 & Best Places to Watch the Game

-(Please note that “Super Bowl” is copyrighted by the National Football League and Caesars Entertainment properties are the only ones with an official tie-in with the NFL.
-Also, the article below covers Super Bowl 2020 parties.
-I’ll update this when we get closer to the 2021 game).
+(Please note that “Super Bowl” is copyrighted by the National Football League and that Caesars Entertainment properties are the only ones with an official tie-in with the NFL.)

 There’s nothing like watching a big football game on a mammoth screen surrounded by rowdy gamblers in Las Vegas.

 Football is already fun just when watching from home, but spending Super Bowl Sunday in Sin City gives the game a whole new dimension, as almost every single play elicits loud roars (or groans), from the thousands of watchers with money riding on the game.

 Between the prop bets, flowing drinks, fans all decked out in their favorite team’s jersey, there is an amazingly fun buzz in the air, which is why Las Vegas bursts at the seams with visitors on Super Bowl Sunday.